dlai0001/la-sails-meetup-game/README.md

           };

-  In `/config/bootstrap.js`, let's start up the service we just created.
+  In `/config/bootstrap.js`, let's start our service.  `bootstrap.js` is a special config file that runs at the start of a SailsJS app starting up.
+It's a good place to put any calls to initialization and task scheduling items.

             //Add update monster call before cb()
             MonsterAiService.updateMonster();